 Where Top Employers Find Top Engineering Talent

 OSPE’s Virtual E3s connect some of Ontario’s best engineering employers with the profession’s top talent.
-Prior to the event, candidates submit their resume and a video answering the screening questions provided in each job description.
+Prior to the event, candidates submit their resume and a video answering the introductory questions provided in each job description.
 Selected candidates are invited to a 15-minute virtual meeting with their prospective employer(s) on the event date.
-For details on the application process, please see Submission Details and Parameters below.
+For details on the process, please see Submission Details and Parameters below.

 Submission Details and Parameters